skyellen/robwork-mirror/doc/ressources/installation_ubuntu.hpp.md

 ## Compiling RobWork ## {#sec_ubuntu_build_compile}

+In the following it is assumed that RobWork was checked out to the folder ~/RobWork, and that this is the current directory.
-Add build directories for the projects you want to build:
+Add a build directory for each of the projects you want to build:

 	mkdir Build
 	mkdir Build/RW
+	mkdir Build/RWStudio
+	mkdir Build/RWSim
-	mkdir Build/RWS
+	mkdir Build/RWHardware

 Now we are ready to build RobWork.
-Run CMake:
+Run CMake in the newly created build directory for RobWork, and run make afterwards to build the project:

-	cd Build/RW
+	cd ~/RobWork/Build/RW
 	cmake -DCMAKE_BUILD_TYPE=Release ../../RobWork

-Look carefully through the CMake output and check that there is no errors, and that the required dependencies are correctly found.
-Now that the CMake files has been built, we are ready to compile the project.
-Using 4 cores/threads, this is done by:

 	make -j4

+Look carefully through the CMake output before running the make command.
+Check that there is no errors, and that the required dependencies are correctly found.
+The -j4 argument to make will build RobWork on 4 CPU cores.
 Note that you need at least 1 GB of memory per thread when building.
 Ie. building with 4 cores requires around 4 GB of RAM.

-For RobWorkStudio, the same procedure is repeated in the RWS build folder, and similar for RobWorkSim and RobWorkHardware if needed.
+For RobWorkStudio:

+	cd ~/RobWork/Build/RWStudio
+	cmake -DCMAKE_BUILD_TYPE=Release ../../RobWorkStudio
+	make -j4

+For RobWorkSim:

+	cd ~/RobWork/Build/RWSim
+	cmake -DCMAKE_BUILD_TYPE=Release ../../RobWorkSim
+	make -j4

+For RobWorkHardware:

+	cd ~/RobWork/Build/RWHardware
+	cmake -DCMAKE_BUILD_TYPE=Release ../../RobWorkHardware
+	make -j4

 Finally, we need to add the following paths to ~/.bashrc: